HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~#### 1.3.2 Delegating Domains~~

-****Hier waren we gebleven****

 #### 1.3.2 Het Delegeren van Domeinen

 ~~When a Circle grants a Domain to one of its Roles, any Role Lead for that Role may control that Domain on behalf of the Circle.
 A Circle may only grant Domains to its Roles that fall within the Circle's own Domains, or that are only relevant within its own internal processes.~~

-Wanneer een Cirkel een Domein toekent aan een van haar Rollen dan mag iedere Rol Leider van die rol het domein beheren in naam van de Cirkel.
-Een Cirkel mag alleen Domeinen toekennen aan de Rollen binnen haar Cirkel en alleen als ze relevant zijn voor de harmonie binnen een Cirkel.
+Wanneer een Cirkel een Domein toekent aan een van haar Rollen dan mag die Rol Leider het domein beheren.
+Een Cirkel mag alleen Domeinen toekennen aan de Rollen binnen haar Cirkel en alleen als ze relevant zijn voor die Cirkel.

 ~~Once a Role controls a Domain, it may create Policies governing that Domain within its own Governance.
 However, the Circle that delegated the Domain retains the right to define its own Policies governing that Domain as well.
 Any such Policies supersede those defined by the Role in the event of a conflict.~~

-Wanneer een Rol een Domein controleerd mag zij Beleid bepalen middels haar eigen Bestuur (Rol-Overleg).
-Maar de Cirkel die het Domein heeft toegekend behoud mede het recht om het Beleid van dat Domein te bepalen.
+Wanneer een Rol een Domein controleerd mag zij Beleid bepalen middels het bestuur binnen de cirkel (Rol-Overleg).
+De Cirkel die het Domein heeft toegekend behoud mede het recht om het Beleid van dat Domein te bepalen.
 Het Beleid van de Cirkel overstijgt het Beleid van de Rol in het geval van conflict.

 ~~Granting a Domain to a Role does not delegate any rights the Circle has to control spending of money or assets, unless explicitly specified.~~

-Het toekenen van een Domein aan een Rol geeft die Rol niet het recht om geld of middelen uit te geven, tenzij dat expliciet de functie van het domein is.
+**~~Het toekenen van een Domein aan een Rol geeft de Cirkel niet het recht om geld of middelen uit te geven, tenzij dat expliciet de functie van het domein is.~~

 ~~#### 1.3.3 Anchor Circle~~

-#### 1.3.3 Anker Cirkel
+#### 1.3.3 ~~Anker~~ (Dorps-) Cirkel

 ~~The broadest Circle that holds the Purpose of the whole Organization is its ***“Anchor Circle”***.
 The Anchor Circle holds all authorities and Domains that the Organization itself controls, and has no Super-Circle.
 The Anchor Circle may change its own Purpose or clarify its own Accountabilities via a Policy.~~

-De breedste Cirkel die het doel van de gehele Organisatie behelst wordt de ***"Anker Cirkel" / DorpsCirkel*** genoemd.
-De Anker Cirkel controleert alle autoriteiten en Domeinen van de organisatie en heeft geen Super-Cirkel.
-De Anker Cirkel mag haar eigen doel aanpassen of haar verantwoordelijkheden verhelderen door middel van Beleid.
+De breedste Cirkel die het doel van de gehele Organisatie behelst wordt de ***~~"Anker Cirkel"~~ Dorpscirkel*** genoemd.

+~~De Dorpscirkel bevat alle autoriteiten en Domeinen die de organisatie cirkels zelf controleren en heeft geen Bredere-Cirkel.~~

+De Dorpscirkel mag haar eigen doel aanpassen of haar verantwoordelijkheden verhelderen door middel van Beleid.

 ~~The Ratifiers may define an initial structure and other Governance within the Anchor Circle upon adopting this Constitution.~~

-De Leden mogen een initiele structuur en andere bestuurlijkheden bepalen bij het aannemen van deze Spelregels.
+= verplaatst naar inleiding

 ~~#### 1.3.4 Linking Into Circles~~

+**=== we zijn hier gebleven ===**

 #### 1.3.4 Verbinden met andere Cirkels